amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

   | n → n * (n - 1)!
 ```

-***access record fields using the . operator***—Use the de facto standard `.` operator to access a record's fields, not the `%` operator as Fortran does.
+***access record fields using the . operator***—Use the de facto industry standard `.` operator to access a record's fields, not the `%` operator as Fortran does.
 In modern languages, the `%` symbol represents the modulo operator.
 Besides, the Fortran syntax `object%field%subfield` is an eyesore, compared to the common syntax `object.field.subfield`.

 ***use row-major ordering***—All popular, modern languages use the [row-major ordering](https://en.wikipedia.org/wiki/Row-_and_column-major_order) for multi-dimensional arrays.
-That is, the rightmost index of a multi-dimensional array changes the fastest, in a similar way the rightmost digit of an odometer changes the fastest.
-Fortran's adherence to its old, column-major ordering—which harkens back to the early days when there were no established conventions in computing—is a source of confusion for newcomers who are already fluent in modern languages that employ row-major ordering.
+That is, the rightmost index of a multi-dimensional array changes the fastest, in a similar way the rightmost digit of an odometer changes the fastest or the cursor on a terminal moves across the screen horizontally first and vertically thereafter.

+Fortran's adherence to its old, column-major ordering—which harkens back to the early days when there were no established memory arrangement conventions in computing—is a source of confusion for newcomers who are already fluent in modern languages that employ row-major ordering.

 ## *fixate on functions*